Alibabade/academic-kickstart/content/post/normalizaion_in_dl.md

 ## Layer Normalization

 ### Short description
 [Layer normalization]((https://arxiv.org/pdf/1607.06450.pdf)) is inspired by batch normalization but designed to small mini-batch cases and extend such technique to recurrent neural networks.

 ### Motivation and methodology
 As mentioned in short description.
 To achieve the goal, [Hinton et al. 2016](https://arxiv.org/pdf/1607.06450.pdf) **alter the sum statistic of inputs from batch dimension to feature dimension (multiple channels)**.
 For example, in a mini-batch (containing multiple input features), the computation can be described as following picture:

 {{< figure library="true" src="layer_normalization.png" title="Fig 1.
 Layer Normalization Visualization" lightbox="true" >}}

 As can be seen, batch normalization computes the sum statistic of inputs across the batch dimension while layer normalization does across the feature dimension.
 The computation is almost the same in both normalization cases, but the mean and variance of layer normalization is independent of other examples in the same mini-batch.
-Experiments show that layer normalization works well in RNNs.
+Experiments show that **layer normalization works well in RNNs**.

 ## Instance Normalization (IN)